thatonejason/elixir2pdf/README.md

 # Elixir2pdf

 Elixir2pdf is a simple Elixir wrapper for ErlGuten, a Erlang PDF generation application.
-It is limited to my current needs of ErlGuten's functionality as well as some additional functionality not provided by ErlGuten.
+It is limited to a subset of ErlGuten's functionality as well as some additional functionality not provided by ErlGuten.

 ## Installation

 The package can be installed via GitHub:

     def deps do
-      [{:elixir2pdf, github: "jsonkenl/elixir2pdf"}]
+      [{:elixir2pdf, github: "thatonejason/elixir2pdf"}]
     end

 ## Basic Usage